Galaxy25/Galaxy25/README.md

 # About Me

-I'm a Tigard High School student who likes programming, tech and fencing
+I'm a Tigard High School student who likes programming, tech, and fencing

 I'm passionate about solving problems and learning

-The current team captain for the Tigard High School OPGC Game Jam 2022-2023
+I'm the current President of the Tigard High School Game Dev Club competing in OGPC, 2022-2023

 ## Other Platforms